tech-drew/level-up/README.md

 - Fedora GNOME
 - Any system with an existing window manager or desktop environment

-**Note:** Hyprland does not function properly in virtual machines.
-This setup requires a physical GPU and should only be installed on real hardware.
+**Note:** Hyprland is not optimized for use in virtual machines and may not function properly without direct access to a physical GPU.
+Virtual machines typically use virtualized graphics, which do not provide the same performance or compatibility required by Wayland compositors like Hyprland.
+While it may be possible to run Hyprland in a VM with GPU passthrough, this is an advanced configuration and is not recommended for general use.
+For optimal performance, this setup should only be installed on real hardware with direct access to a physical GPU.

 ---